vekatze/neut/book/src/terms.md

 ### Semantics

-If the content of a variable `x` is an immediate, `x` is lowered to a name of a register which stores the immediate.
-Otherwise, `x` is lowered to a pointer to the content.
+If the content of a variable `x` is an immediate value, `x` is compiled into the name of a register that stores the immediate.
+Otherwise, `x` is compiled into a pointer to the content.

 ### Type